ISO-compliant implementation of signals supported by the signal() function in the C library and additional type arguments

 try to register a handler for a signal number greater than SIGUSR2.

-For all the signals in Table 11, when a signal occurs, if the handler
+For all the signals in the above table, when a signal occurs, if the

 handler points to a function, the equivalent of